 - Personality traits and psychiatric comorbidity: Children who begin drinking at a very early age, such as in their tween years, often have similar personality characteristics, making them more susceptible to experiment with drinking.
 Teens with depression, anxiety, disruptive behavior, hyperactivity, and aggression are at an increased risk for alcohol abuse than others.
 Antisocial behaviors and rebelliousness can also be associated with a higher risk for alcoholism in teens.

 - Environmental factors: The influence of parents and peers can also be a reason behind teens beginning drinking.
 Favorable reviews on alcohol from parents and peers can make the teen drink more.
+Seeing parents drink easily and all the time as well as a casual attitude towards drinking can make the children more inclined towards drinking.
 The impact of media, such as alcohol ads portraying alcohol consumption as “cool,” can also entice teens to take up drinking.

 - Misguided information: Sometimes, teens can be misguided by wrong information that alcohol helps reduce certain issues such as anxiety, stress, issues at home, trauma, and school pressure.